coleoguy/holocentric/README.md

 Chromosome number data is drawn from:
 Blackmon, H., Ross, L. and Bachtrog, D., 2017.
 Sex determination, sex chromosomes, and karyotype evolution in insects.
 Journal of Heredity, 108(1), pp.78-93.

+Within each subfolder (data, figures, results,, and scripts) there are readme file that denote what each folder within those subfolders contains.

+This work is published in XXXX.